automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Parasaurolophus.md

 # Parasaurolophus
-## Description: Possibly the loudest dinosaur ever to roam the earth.
+## Possibly the loudest dinosaur ever to roam the earth.